6 cancer symptoms women shouldn't ignore

 Exams for women who’ve had endometrial cancer

+If you’ve had endometrial cancer, you need a different plan to check for recurrence.
 Print and share MD Anderson’s endometrial cancer survivorship chart with your doctor.
 Your doctor can use this chart to develop a more tailored plan for you.

 The screening plans on this page apply to women expected to live for at least 10 years.
 They’re not for women who have a health condition that may make it hard to diagnose or treat endometrial cancer.
 Your doctor can help you decide if you should continue screening after age 75.